+Outside of the U.S.

+U.S.

+U.S. U.S.

-U.S. U.S. The Netherlands Other Total Company
+U.S. The Netherlands Other Total Company The Netherlands Other Total Company

 Total revenues for the three months ended June 30,

+Total revenues for the three months ended September 30,

 2024

 2024

 2024

 2023

 Total revenues for the six months ended June 30,

 Total revenues for the six months ended June 30,

 Total revenues for the six months ended June 30,

+Total revenues for the nine months ended September 30,

+Total revenues for the nine months ended September 30,

+Total revenues for the nine months ended September 30,

 2024

 2024

 2024

 2023

-Revenue Revenues by Type of Service
+Revenues by Type of Service

-Approximately 89% and 88% of the Company's revenues for the three and six months ended March 31, 2024 June 30, 2024 and 2023 respectively, relate to online accommodation reservation services.
-Revenues from all other sources of online travel reservation services and advertising and other revenues each individually represent less than 10% of the Company's total revenue revenues for each period.
+Approximately 90% of the Company's revenues for the three and nine months ended September 30, 2024 and approximately 89% of the Company's revenues for the three and six months ended June 30, 2024 and 2023 September 30, 2023 relate to online accommodation reservation services.
+Revenues from all other sources of online travel reservation services and advertising and other revenues each individually represent less than 10% of the Company's total revenues for each period.